 - Key witnesses: The key witnesses in a theft-related case depend entirely on the nature of the case and the defense strategy.
 Witnesses testifying that the defendant was not present at the scene of the theft, so called alibi witnesses, can be essential — if they exist.
 If the defendant is asserting a defense of mental disease or defect, then expert medical witnesses will usually be necessary.
 In some instances, it makes sense for the defendant to testify in his or her own defense.
 The prudence or imprudence of this approach is best discussed with competent legal counsel.

 Highly successful criminal law attorneys defend your rights

-When you face charges for theft in New York, let the experienced and reputable lawyers at the Law Offices of Tacopina & Seigel build you a solid defense.
+When you face charges for theft in New York, let the experienced and reputable lawyers at the Law Offices of Tacopina, Seigel & DeOreo build you a solid defense.
 Call today at 212-227-8877 or contact us online to schedule a consultation with a highly qualified attorney at the firm.